vavr-io/vavr-beanvalidation2/README.md

 [![Build Status](https://travis-ci.org/vavr-io/vavr-beanvalidation2.png)](https://travis-ci.org/vavr-io/vavr-beanvalidation2)

-# Vavr-Beanvalidation 2.0
+# Vavr-Beanvalidation

-This module provides support for bean validation 2.0 (JSR380).
+This module provides support for bean validation 2.0 (JSR380) and bean validation 3.0.
 Can be used with any service provider of the bean validation spec e.g. `org.hibernate.validator:hibernate-validator`

 Features: